-Response by President Ford to the Report of the President's Committee on Urban Development and Neighborhood Revitalization
+I welcome this report from Secretary Hills and the President's Committee on Urban Development and Neighborhood Revitalization.

-I welcome the report from Secretary Hills and the President's Commission on Urban Development and Neighborhood Revitalization.
-This report reflects a realistic, common sense, practical approach to the urban condition.
-It is straight talk -- and not empty political promises.
+This report, which I have already gone over, reflects a realistic, common sense, practical approach to the urban condition in present-day America.
+It is straight talk -- not vague or empty political promises.